 If being busy is the sign of a good restaurant, then Bombay Dreams, a fine-dining eatery that blends a contemporary feel with authentic Indian dishes, is clearly excellent.

 We opted for the tasting menu – three courses, plus accompaniments and desserts.
-Aside from being very reasonably priced at HK$498 per head, it has the added benefit of making selecting from the extensive menu a lot easier!
+Aside from being very reasonably priced, it has the added benefit of making selecting from the extensive menu a lot easier!

 The meal began with the arrival of an amusebouche, which signalled straight away we were in for a special night.
 For the first course, I chose scallop kadipatta – scallops with dried curry leaves and roasted garlic; it was a marriage of flavours that didn’t disappoint.
 My husband started with the cheese balls – homemade cottage cheese dumplings stuffed with peppers and served with tomato chutney, a substantial starter with a rustic feel.